 It all started with two small children in China who had inherited congenital cataracts from their parents who did not have congenital cataracts.
 Upon a closer examination, the researchers found that the siblings shared a mutation that stopped the production of a natural steroid called lanosterol.

-Using some surprisingly simple logic, the researchers thought if the parents could produce lanosterol and not get cataracts, but the children couldn’t produce lanosterol but did get cataracts; then there must be some sort of link between the two.
+Using some surprisingly simple logic, the researchers thought if the parents could produce lanosterol and not get cataracts, but the children couldn’t produce lanosterol and did get cataracts, then there must be some sort of link between the two.

 They have come up with a drug that is to be taken in the form of an eye drop.
 The lanosterol eye drop drug was first tested on human lenses (lenses not attached to any human body) and proved to be very successful.
 They found a decrease in cataract size in the human lens.